-Direct Senators or Senate Employees to Take or Sign a Secrecy Oath to Be Eligible for Access.
-This proposal would require a secrecy oath for Senators and staffers, similar to the current requirement for their House counterparts.
-An earlier attempt to mandate such an oath for all Members and employees of both chambers of Congress seeking access to classified information occurred in 1993; but it was unsuccessful.
-If approved, it would have prohibited intelligence entities from providing classified information to Members of Congress and their staff, as well as officers and employees of the executive branch, unless the recipients had signed a nondisclosure agreement - pledging that he or she "will not willfully directly or indirectly disclose to any unauthorized person any classified information" - and the oath had been published in the Congressional Record.10

-Direct All Cleared Staff - or Just Those Cleared for the Highest Levels - to File Financial Disclosure Statements Annually.
-This demand might make it easier to detect and investigate possible misconduct instigated for financial reasons.
+Member access to holdings of committees whose own members might need clearances; possibly jeopardize participation by Members without clearances in floor or committee proceedings (even secret sessions); and retard the legislative process, while investigations, adjudications, and appeals are conducted.
+Direct Senators or Senate Employees to Take or Sign a Secrecy Oath to Be Eligible for Access This proposal would require a secrecy oath for Senators and staffers, similar to the current requirement for their House counterparts.
+An earlier attempt to mandate such an oath for all Members and employees of both chambers of Congress seeking access to classified information occurred in 1993; but it was unsuccessful.23 If approved, it would have prohibited intelligence entities from providing classified information to Members of Congress and their staff, as well as officers and employees of the executive branch, unless the recipients had signed a nondisclosure agreement-pledging that he or she "will not willfully directly or indirectly disclose to any unauthorized person any classified information"-and the oath had been published in the Congressional Record.24 Direct All Cleared Staff-or Just Those Cleared for the Highest Levels-to File Financial Disclosure Statements Annually This demand might make it easier to detect and investigate possible misconduct instigated for financial reasons.
 And many staff with clearances may already file financial disclosure statements because of their employment rank or salary level; consequently, few new costs would be added.
 Nonetheless, objections might arise because the proposal would impose yet another burden on staff and result in additional record-keeping and costs.
 This requirement's effectiveness in preventing leaks or espionage might also be questioned by opponents.

-Require Polygraph Examinations and/or Drug Tests for Staff to Be Eligible for Access to Classified Information.
-Under such proposals, tests could be imposed as a condition of employment for personnel in offices holding classified information, only on staff seeking access to such information, or for both employment and access.11 Objections have been expressed to such tests, however, because of their cost and questionable reliability.

-10 Congressional Record, daily ed., vol. 139, August 4, 1993, pp. H5770-H5773; November 18, 1993, p.
+Require Polygraph Examinations and/or Drug Tests for Staff to Be Eligible for Access to Classified Information Under such proposals, drug or polygraph tests could be imposed as a condition of employment for personnel in offices holding classified information, only on staff seeking access to such information, or for both employment and access.
+Objections have been expressed to such tests, especially as a pre-condition of employment, however, because of their cost and questioned reliability and validity.25 23 Congressional Record, daily ed., vol. 139, Aug.
+4, 1993, pp. H5770-H5773; and Nov.
+18, 1993, p.
 H10157.
+24 Ibid.